Jeffrey-P-McAteer/tsp-sol/readme.md

 A novel Traveling Salesman algorithm in `O(N^2)` time, which aims to be a proper deterministic solution to all euclidian symmetric TS problems.

+**Edit** This algorithm it not so novel as the author originally thought, and falls into a class of TSP heuristic algorithms known as "Insertion Methods".
+The author maintains the mindset that this algorithm can go beyond a heuristic to provide a proper solution.

 # Theory

 This approach decomposes finding an ideal hamiltonian cycle into: